 At Checkatrade, we pride ourselves on the high standards each of our featured tradespeople agree to uphold.
-Each business on our site is vetted and reviewed to enable our customers the opportunity to find a reliable trader.
+We constantly check our tradespeople to enable our customers the opportunity to find a reliable trader.
 However, we recognise from time to time things can go wrong.
 What’s important is how any issues are tackled and we expect our members to make every effort to discuss your concerns and handle your complaint appropriately.

 How to resolve issues

-By choosing Checkatrade to source your tradespeople, you will have access to the support network our company provides where our experienced team of customer service experts will be on hand to provide you with advice you might need if things don’t go to plan.
+By choosing Checkatrade to source one of our members, you will have access to the support network our company provides where our experienced team of customer service experts will be on hand to provide you with advice you might need if things don’t go to plan.
 We will be able to communicate with yourselves and the tradesperson in question, with the aim to resolve any issues which cannot be directly solved between you; giving you extra peace of mind.

 If you have any reason to complain about the work of one of our members there are three steps that may help you to resolve your issues

 As soon as you are aware there is a potential issue contact the trader who arranged the work.